flatironinstitute/sciware/01_Overview/slides.md

 Motivate and provide an overview of the topics we plan to discuss

 # Meetings

 1x/month for 2 hours
 Spring: 4th Thursdays at 3pm
 (Apr 25, May 23)

-- conflicts?

 ## Rules of Engagement

 Goal:
-Foster an environment which encourages participation across experience levels, coding language fluency, technology choices, and scientific disciplines?
+Foster an environment which encourages participation across experience levels, coding language fluency, technology choices, and scientific disciplines.

+## Rules of Engagement
 - Avoid discussions between two people on narrow topic
 - Provide time for people who haven't spoken to speak/ask questions
 - Find ways to be sure everybody is following and that folks aren't lost